rmsrosa/ChainPlots.jl/README.md

 ### Convolutional networks

-A neural network with a one-dimensional convolutional layer
+A neural network with a one-dimensional convolutional layer:

 ```julia
 julia> reshape6x1x1(a) = reshape(a, 6,  1, 1)